IoTCrawler/Framework/README.md

 # Documentation
 Please find further information about the architecture, getting started and tutorials on our online documentattion.
 * [latest](https://iotcrawler.readthedocs.io/en/latest/index.html)

+# Contributing
+IoTCrawler is an Open Souce, community driven reseacrch project.
+We welcome your [contribution](https://iotcrawler.readthedocs.io/en/latest/contributing/contributing.html) in the project.

 # About Us
 The IoTCrawler project consists of 10 [partners](https://iotcrawler.eu/index.php/partners/) from across EU and is a combination of research institutions, leading technological industries and a municipality.